Trace metals testing and migration study expertise to support your food contact packaging or food contact development and compliance

 Your Food Packaging Testing Partner

 Bringing quality, safety, and sustainability to life, we apply our food contact materials testing expertise to support your food contact packaging development, compliance from early-stage R&D to recycling and beyond.
 Our portfolio of expertise includes migration testing, analysis for substances of concern including primary aromatic amines, per- and poly-fluoroalkyl substances (PFAS), bisphenol A (BPA), bisphenol A diglycidyl ether (and related compounds), the release of microplastics, MOSH / MOAH and phthalates.
-Coupled with regulatory assurance, our innovation-led, end-to-end Total Quality Assurance proposition help organisations operate safely, effectively and with complete peace of mind in an increasingly complex, fast-changing world.
+Coupled with regulatory assurance, our innovation-led, end-to-end Total Quality Assurance capabilities for packaging testing help organisations operate safely, effectively and with complete peace of mind in an increasingly complex, fast-changing world.